 You won’t find TVs or alarm clocks in this serene hideaway, where rooms resemble sophisticated tree houses perched over the ocean.
 The 39 guest suites at Post Ranch Inn complement the landscape, and its Sierra Mar restaurant is imbued with a sense of place.
 From the graceful, modern architecture to the locally driven menu and the Pacific views through soaring windows—all sea and sky and endless horizon—Sierra Mar features one of the best restaurant vistas in the entire state.
 Whether you’re enjoying a romantic sunset toast, a complimentary breakfast, or a four-course dinner, the hotel’s panorama never fails to amaze.

-Millions of royal wedding watchers are obsessing over the soon-to-be-wed couple, who will ride through the streets of Windsor in a horse-drawn carriage.
+Millions of royal wedding watchers obsessed over Price Harry and Meghan Markle, who rode through the streets of Windsor in a horse-drawn carriage on their wedding day.
 But an Ascot Landau (the expected chariot of choice) is only one of the many ways in which Prince Harry and Meghan Markle get around in style.
 From private helicopters to luxurious yachts, this pair knows how to travel.
 You too can ride like a royal with these absolutely California experiences fit for a duchess and duke.

 Climb into a ’copter

 During his deployment to Afghanistan, Prince Harry flew Apache attack helicopters for the British Armed Forces.
-Today, he and his future bride opt for more relaxing chopper rides.
+Today, he and Markle more often opt for more relaxing chopper rides.
 Book your own heli experience with the Viator VIP: Napa by Helicopter, which transports guests from San Francisco to Napa Valley’s Silverado Trail for an afternoon of tapas and wine-tasting.
 Itching to get in the cockpit yourself?
 Take the introductory lesson at Vertical CFI in nearby Hayward.
 During the 30-minute ride, you’ll be able to take the controls and fly (under the careful eye of the pilot, of course).

 Rip through the desert